AdveNew/AdveNew-staging/README.md

 - npm

 ### Development
-Run the follow commands in the root directory of the project (where `package.json` is)
+Once repo is cloned/pulled, run the follow commands in the root directory of the project (where `package.json` is)
 - `npm install`: installs dependencies

 ### Sub Readme's